WSU-CPTS322-SP26/IDS/Sprint_1/SPRINT_REPORT_1.md

 ## What's New (User Facing)
 * Docker powered dashboard for showing computer specs
 * Client and Server application built in Qt creator
-* Feature n or Bug Fix n

 ## Work Summary (Developer Facing)
 For this sprint we wanted to depen our knowledge of how an Intrusion Detection System works as well as put that understanding to use by creating a very simplistic IDS along with a very basic dashboard which will act as the foundation of this project.
 In the next sprint we will build upon these concepts to create a more polished product.

-## Unfinished Work
-If applicable, explain the work you did not finish in this sprint.
-For issues/user stories in the current sprint that have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes of acceptance criteria), (b) a comment has been added to the issue to explain why the issue could not be completed (e.g., "we ran out of time" or "we did not anticipate it would be so much work"), and (c) the issue is added to a subsequent sprint, so that it can be addressed later.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: